 Notes from the field on targeting:

-In my experience small to mid-sized companies tend to offer more flexibility.
+In my experience small- mid sized companies tend to offer more flexibility.
 Often they cannot compete with their larger competitors on salary so they create environments that attract talent through other benefits.

 Starts ups often offer the most flexibility.
 The roles tend to be more administrative in nature and lower paying but I often think there can be great opportunities found here, especially if you have been out of the workforce and want to start smaller.

-I have seen several roles part-time Office Manager roles come through tellent with female-led and values based companies.
+I have seen several part-time roles come through tellent with female-led and values based companies.
 If you can connect to a product and founder, opportunity to will naturally follow as the company grows.
-For example BiteMe Foods is looking for a part-time Office Manager.
 As the company grows someone will need to champion the brand and lead the marketing efforts, someone will also need to lead operations and / or possibly apply for VC funding.
 You get an incredibly unique opportunity to create a role from the ground up with the founder based on your own passions and skills.

 Technology.
 You don’t have to do IT to work in the IT sector.
 Digital companies are often known for having flexible work environments and they need operations that go above and beyond coding (HR, marketing, accounting).
 Having a basic level of digital literacy and a passion for continuous learning will help when targeting this industry.